topollonaketsana/JupyterLab/README.md

 Learn about jupyterlab and how you can use it directly from the web, you can also download it if you want.
 [Get Started](https://jupyter.org/try-jupyter/lab/)

 ### Run the following Command lines on your git bash or windows terminal, to be directed to jupyterlab web environment

-## Note the following:
+##
+## Required packages:
-I advice you use git bash instead of the command prompt, you can download git Bash:
+I advise you to use git bash instead of the command prompt, you can download Git Bash [here](https://git-scm.com/downloads/)

-To download Git Bash, click [here](https://git-scm.com/downloads/)
+- Make sure you have Python or Anaconda package
+- Make sure that Python is recognised on your Git Bash
 ###

 1. Save the directory by cloning it